ronnytorresmtz/vue.2.5-laravel5.5/README.md

 9. Run php artisan in the client directory

-Note: The laravel passport package is installed but is not implement.
+Note: The laravel passport package is installed but it is not implemented.